“The moment someone asks you to pay money to release money… you’re no longer dealing with a business — you’re dealing with a scam.”

 Ron didn’t.

-Instead of continuing to engage on their terms, he changed approach completely.
-He began documenting everything — emails, contracts, payment requests, timelines, inconsistencies.
-He stopped treating it like a delayed payment and started treating it like evidence.
+Instead of continuing to engage on their terms, he changed his approach completely.
+He began documenting everything — emails, contracts, payment requests, timelines, and inconsistencies.
+What once looked like a delayed payout started to look like something else entirely.

 He filed lawsuits.